COMMERCE 7039 - Business Research Methods (M)

 General Course Information

-Course Code COMMERCE 7039 Course Business Research Methods (M) Coordinating Unit Adelaide Business School Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange Y Assumed Knowledge MARKETNG 7104, ECON 7200, ACCTING 7025 and COMMGMT 7006.
+Course Code COMMERCE 7039 Course Business Research Methods (M) Coordinating Unit Management Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange Y Assumed Knowledge MARKETNG 7104, ECON 7200, ACCTING 7025 and COMMGMT 7006.
 This course assumes foundational learning and should only be taken in the second half of your program.
 Course Description This course is designed to provide students with the necessary skills and knowledge to determine the information necessary to address an identified research problem (basic or applied) and, using this understanding, develop and use an actionable research proposal.
 In this process, the students will gain an understanding of relevant approaches and elements of undertaking a research enquiry specifically to provide insights to solving a relevant problem.
 They will develop critical core competencies and skills required to carry out such an enquiry.
 These competencies and skills include: defining research questions; setting appropriate research objectives; study design that incorporates research objectives and budgetary constraints; secondary and primary data collection and instruments; sampling and analysis methods; and effective reporting of results; as well as the importance of ethical conduct in conducting research in both a domestic and in international business contexts.

 Course Coordinator: Dr David Schmidtke